cloudfoundry-community-attic/bosh-bootstrap/README.md

 BOSH username: drnic
 BOSH password: ********
+Confirming: After BOSH is created, your username will be drnic

+Determining latest stable microbosh stemcell... (override: --microbosh-stemcell NAME)
+Confirming: micro BOSH stemcell being used is

 Stage 3: Create the Inception VM
 This bootstrapper uses a VM within the same target region